 Bwin’s one of the most popular bookies out there worldwide given its fantastic range of sports.
-Its prowess is naturally extended to tennis.
+We were definitely impressed by the competitive tennis betting odds available.
 Bwin prides itself on having an average of 30,000 bets available at any time.
 This was no exception the day of OpenOdds’s field research: there were 53,332 bets on offer for ATP, WTA, ITF, and Challenger professional tennis events.
 Much like Ladbrokes you could start placing your wagers for the bigger tournaments coming up next calendar year.
 Something that was pretty cool was that they had a special promotion on offer for the Shanghai Tournament.
 For qualifying single or ACCA bets placed at minimum ½ odds of at least £5, you were eligible to get a certain percentage of your winnings as a free bet of up to £100!
 There was also a Player Specials bet asking whether a certain player would reach the number one ranking on the ATP tour.
 Rest assured that Bwin has something there for you!

 It’s no surprise that our favourite Bet365 made the list of our best tennis betting odds, its standards for excellence extend to tennis.
 Their advanced bet slip is perfect for even the greenest tennis punters because they make everything so easy for you to capitalise on making wagers.
 Bet365 also has a combined bonus available for the type of bet you place.
 The larger the bet, the greater percentage you can win back as a bonus.
 It works for bets for the whole match, first set winner, and set betting.
 They also have the statistics you need to compare each match available right at your fingertips.